cs2113-s23/cs2113-s23.github.io/projects/project-3.md

 ## Project Prototype Presentations and Group Evals (week 3 and week 4)

 You will need to present your project prototype demo to both a TA during lab, as well as the class on the last lecture of the semester.
 Any feedback given by the TAs must be incorporated by your second presentation for full credit.
+The presentation should be 8-10 minutes.

 You will also be required to fill out a [groupwork evaluation form](./groupwork_eval.csv) for each of your team members.
 We reserve the right to retroactively deduct points from any and all team members that are found to not be participating sufficiently/equally in any part of the project.
 These forms will be automatically processed, so please follow the instructions carefully -- forms that are malformed will not be graded.